parasyte/bmod/README.md

   - It allows executing commands like unloading and loading plugins while the game is running.
   - This is how the plugin installer links on https://bakkesplugins.com/ work.
   - The `rcon_password` needs to be read from `$APPDATA/bakkesmod/bakkesmod/cfg/config.cfg` for protocol authentication.
-  - This is the preferred way for the `install-plugin` tool to install the plugin.
+  - This is the preferred way for the `bmod-install` tool to install the plugin.
 Fallback to the `newfeatures.apply` file if the WebSocket connection times out after a few seconds.